 About OE Spores

 OE spores are dormant cells found on the outside of infected monarchs.
 These tiny spores are sandwiched in between the scales that cover a butterfly’s body, as indicated by the green arrow in the picture above.
 The greatest concentration of spores usually occurs on the abdomen.
-Spores are much smaller than scales: a monarch about 100 times larger than an OE spore.
+Spores are much smaller than scales; a monarch scale is about 100 times larger than an OE spore.
 You must use a light microscope set at 40 to 100X to see a spore.
 Even at this magnification, spores look like small, brown or black football-shaped objects.

 The images above (taken by Chip Taylor) show scanning electron micrographs of parasite spores clustered on abdominal scales from a parasitized monarch.